Independently operated since 2002.

 Steve Schecter has performed as the stripped-down-twisted-roots act Ghostwriter for the last twenty years and released ten albums on his End of the West label.
 Resembling the musical offspring of Walter Hill and Mary Flannery O'Connor, Ghostwriter blends influences from pre-war to post-punk for an original take on American roots music.

-Born and raised in the rural community of Friend, Oregon, Steve Schecter played in his first band as a teenager in Portland, OR.
+Born and raised in the rural community of Friend, Oregon, Steve Schecter first played in bands as a teenager in Portland, OR.
 In 1996 Schecter moved to Austin, TX. where he formed and fronted Billy Swamp, The American Standards (later The Standards), and End of the West.
-In 2002, Schecter began recording and touring alone as Ghostwriter.
+In 2002, Schecter began recording and touring with under the name Ghostwriter with little more than a guitar, homemade foot-percussion device, and an old Nissan pickup.

 "To these ears, one of the best purveyors of down and dirty blues triumphalism." - Robert Ham, Willamette Week.